This BLOG On FHA Loans Popular Versus Conventional Mortgages Was PUBLISHED On December 14th, 2019

-FHA loan programs offers lenient mortgage underwriting guidelines, 3.5% minimum down payment, low mortgage rates, generous sellers concessions ( FHA allows up to 6% in sellers concessions whereas conventional loans cap sellers concession credits to 3%), and short waiting periods after a prior bankruptcy and/or short sale.
+FHA loan programs offer lenient mortgage underwriting guidelines, 3.5% minimum down payment, low mortgage rates, generous sellers concessions (HUD allows up to 6% in sellers concessions whereas conventional loans cap sellers concession credits to 3%), and short waiting periods after a prior bankruptcy and/or short sale.

 Down Payment Requirement For FHA Loans